 Internet and its Services

 The internet offers a range of services to its consumers.
 We can upload and download the files/ data via the internet as it is a pool of knowledge.
-We have the ability to access or obtain information as needed.
+We can access or obtain information as needed.
 It is quite popular because of the variety of senders available on the Internet.
 Web services have grown in popularity as a result of these offerings.
 To access/exchange a large amount of data such as software, audio clips, video clips, text files, other documents, etc., we require internet services.
-We must use an Internet service in order to connect to the Internet.
+We must use an Internet service to connect to the Internet.
 Data can be sent from Internet servers to your machine via Internet service.
 Some of the internet services are FTP, Telnet, VoIP, etc. In this article, we will learn about different types of internet services.

 How to connect your computer to the Internet?